Welcome

 • Firms must keep accurate, contemporaneous, and chronological records of all financial transactions.

-• Each client and matter must have a separate client ledger, showing all receipts, payments, and balances.
+• Each client and matter must have a separate client ledger, showing all receipts, payments, and balances, with identifiable client/matter details.

-• All receipts and payments must be recorded in the cash book for each bank account.
+• All receipts and payments must be recorded in the cash book for each bank account, distinguishing client and business accounts.

-• Bills must be recorded in the business section of the client ledger when issued.
+• Bills must be recorded in the business section of the client ledger when issued, with credits to the profit costs and HMRC‑VAT ledgers; no cash entry is made at billing stage.

-• Regular reconciliations of client account balances with bank statements are required.
+• Regular reconciliations (at least every five weeks) of client account balances with bank statements are required, with COFA or manager sign‑off and prompt investigation of discrepancies.

 • Supporting documentation must be retained for at least six years and be accessible for inspection.

-• A clear audit trail must be maintained for all dealings with client and business money.
+• A clear audit trail must be maintained for all dealings with client and business money, including central bill records, transfer journals, and reconciliation statements.

 Key Terms and Concepts